A Culture of Safeguarding

 Abuse can be sexual, physical, or emotional.
 The Church takes all complaints of abuse seriously.
 Where the complaint of abuse appears to be of a criminal nature, we encourage complainants to take the matter to the police, and will support them in doing so.
 If the alleged abuse is reported to the police, we will not protect the accused/offender from the processes of civil law nor hide the facts from those entitled to know

-The diocese already has several safeguarding measures in place, for example the Standards for Volunteers and Employees in Ministry and is rolling out an extensive programme of police vetting.
+The diocese already has several safeguarding measures in place, for example the Standards for Creating and Maintaining a Safeguarding Culture in Ministry and is rolling out an extensive programme of police vetting.
 We will be working to strengthen these measures through the adoption of new policies and procedures.

 Any person volunteering to help with children or vulnerable adults will be required to attend a safeguarding workshop and undergo a Police Vet.